18 Time Estimates

 As a result, our team might have estimates that range from 10 minutes to 10 days (or more).
 How do we go about reducing some of this variation?

-First, we need to recognize where we can and can’t reduce the variation.
+First, we must recognize where we can and can’t reduce the variation.
 For example, the speed at which we code can only be controlled so much.
 Some people will naturally be faster than others, and our speeds will vary by day and context.

 We also can’t control the experiences that our teammates have had.
 Some of them might have developed something similar in the past, so they can borrow from what they’ve learned to avoid pitfalls or mistakes, or to eliminate tasks that aren’t necessary.

-However, we can – at least to some degree – control how everyone understands the context of the requirement.
+However, we can – to some degree – control how everyone understands the context of the requirement.
 We do this using two things: completion and compartmentalization.

 Completion & Compartmentalization

-When you develop your time estimates for each requirement, it is very likely that you will assume certain things have been completed, or you might ask “Do I need to account for…?” and then list a series of things that might be essential to completing the requirement.
+When you develop your time estimates for each requirement, you will likely assume certain things have been completed, or you might ask “Do I need to account for…?” and then list a series of things that might be essential to completing the requirement.

 For example, given the requirement on the previous page, you might ask “Do I need to include the time it will take to build the entire database?”, or “Do I include the time it will take to build